CogNosco Lab

 Past Lab Members:

-Asra Fatima (Now Data Scientist @ CitiBank); Simmi Marina Joseph (Now Data Scientist @ SWW); Martyna Wozniak; Brian Kieran; Oliver Baker, Jude Warner-Willich; Harry Wang; James Butler; Finley Gibson (Research Fellow at IDSAI, University of Exeter); Filippo Stanghellini.
+Asra Fatima (Now Data Scientist @ CitiBank); Simmi Marina Joseph (Now Data Scientist @ SWW); Martyna Wozniak; Brian Kieran; Oliver Baker, Jude Warner-Willich; Harry Wang; James Butler; Finley Gibson (Research Fellow at IDSAI, University of Exeter); Filippo Stanghellini; Luciana Ciringione (Now Psychotherapist).

 Collabs with UniTN Faculty: